-point cloud data - all returns - classified: Classified (ASPRS standard) LiDAR values for all returns (distributed in LAZ format) las-index: Vector data polygons that serve as an index to the spatial location and extent of each point cloud (LAS) bin border: A vector data polygon that encompasses the maximum geographic extent of the data observations dsm: digital surface model (first return), 3 meter resolution, single band raster dsm_hs: hillshade of digital surface model (first return), 3 meter resolution, three band raster dtm: digital terrain model (bare earth), 3 meter resolution, single band raster dtm_hs: hillshade of digital terrain model (first return), 3 meter resolution, three band raster
+point cloud data - all returns - classified: Classified (ASPRS standard) LiDAR values for all returns (distributed in LAZ format) las-index: polygons that serve as an index to the spatial location and extent of each point cloud (LAS) bin border: polygon that encompasses the maximum geographic extent of the data observations dsm: digital surface model (first return), 3 meter resolution, single band raster dsm_hs: hillshade of digital surface model (first return), 3 meter resolution, three band raster dtm: digital terrain model (bare earth), 3 meter resolution, single band raster dtm_hs: hillshade of digital terrain model (first return), 3 meter resolution, three band raster

 Southerland, L.E., and Kinsman, N.E.M., 2014, LiDAR data for Unalakleet, Alaska, collected in October 27, 2005: Raw Data File RDF 2014-2, Alaska Division of Geological & Geophysical Surveys, Fairbanks, Alaska, United States.

 Abscissae (x-coordinates) are specified to the nearest 0.01

 Ordinates (y-coordinates) are specified to the nearest 0.01